 FIGURE 1-1.
 Schematic for sound card interface.
-The values of R11 and R12 (4.7k - 10K) are not critical but may be changed to better match your radio's signal levels; 10K will give you a little finer control of signal levels.
-The printed circuit board includes an additional "backward" diode between USB+5 and Ground to protect against accidentally applied reverse power supply voltage.
+The values of R1 and R3 (4.7k - 10K) are not critical but may be changed to better match your radio's signal levels; 10K will give you a little finer control of signal levels.